crtr0/crtr0/README.md

 I've been organizing communities my entire adult life, everything from kickball leagues to software meetups to angel investor groups.
 I get my energy from being around people, helping them and creating fun.
 The last 10 years I've run the CascadiaJS conference, which has helped thousands of developers find jobs, build their networks and uplevel their skills.

 - Have run the [SeattleJS](https://seattlejs.com) meetup on and off since 2012.
+- Started a co-working space for developers (now closed).
 - Helped organize the first [Sports Hack Day](https://www.geekwire.com/2013/sports-hack-day-diary-lessons-learned-journalist-hackathon/) in Seattle.
 - Organize the annual CascadiaJS conference (see [2022 event](https://2022.cascadiajs.com)).